 The samples are generally always analysed on the day of delivery.
 If a particular situation arises, at the latest, the samples will be examined within 48 hours from receipt and kept refrigerated until such time.
 Analysis of boot swabs and and environmental samples are carried out in accordance to Commission Regulation (EU) 200/2012.
 The method of analysis used is that recommended by the Community Reference Laboratory for Salmonella, being the current version of draft Annex D of ISO 6579: "Microbiology of food and animal feeding stuffs- Horizontal method for the detection of Salmonella spp-Ammendement 1: Annex D; Detection of Salmonella spp. in animal faeces and in samples of primary production".
 The National Veterinary Laboratory carries out analysis until biochemical identification of the isolates.
 The positive isolates are then sent immediately to the Public Health Laboratory (just 15 minutes away) for serotyping.

-Serotyping is carried out by the Public Health laboratory, following the White-Kaufmann-Le Minor scheme.
-Results are first sent through e-mail & later by mail to the NVL.
+Serotyping is carried out following the Kaufmann-White- Le Minor scheme by the Public Health laboratory, who send results through e-mail & later by mail to the NVL.

-The approved foreign laboratories and the approved local laboratory use the above mentioned recommended method: Annex D of ISO 6579, while serotyping is according to the White-Kaufmann-Le Minor scheme.
-The local private lab carries out typing only for Salmonella Enteritidis and Salmonella Typhimurium.
+The approved foreign laboratories and the approved local laboratory use the above mentioned recommended method: Annex D of ISO 6579, while serotyping is according to the Kaufmann-White-Le Minor scheme.
+The local private lab carries out typing only for Salmonella enteritidis and Salmonella typhimurium.
 However, the local private laboratory has undertaken to submit any positive isolates of Salmonella spp. to the NVL, for further typing.